-1st Offense:\$200 fine and loss of visiting and visitation for two weeks2nd Offense:\$250 fine and loss of visiting and visitation for semester3rd Offense:Dismissal from residence hall.
-Payment of breaking fee by student.
-Student will be permitted on campus to attend classes, related academic activity, athletic practice, and athletic activity only.
+1st Offense: \$200 fine and loss of visiting and visitation for two weeks 2nd Offense: \$250 fine and loss of visiting and visitation for semester on campus to attend classes, related academic activity, athletic practice, and athletic activity only.
 Student will not be permitted in the residence halls.
-Scholarship will be revoked the following semester.
+Scholarship will be revoked